Always a Catch!: Characters

 Renato's foster brother and trusted companion.
 Formerly part of the royal guard.
 He is outraged when he learns during an overseas assignment that Renato's fiancée has changed, but eventually becomes a sparring buddy and friend to Maria.

 Media

 Light novel

-Written by Mayo Momoyo, Always a Catch was initially published as a short story on the user-generated novel publishing website Shōsetsuka ni Narō on October 21, 2020.
+Written by Mayo Momoyo, Always a Catch! was initially published as a short story on the user-generated novel publishing website Shōsetsuka ni Narō on October 21, 2020.
 A sequel series began serialization on December 4, 2020.
 It was later acquired by Square Enix who began publishing the series with illustrations by Itsuki Mito under their SQEX Novel light novel imprint on August 6, 2021.
-Five volumes have been released as of November 7, 2025.
+Seven volumes have been released as of April 7, 2026.